MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

 To protect VMs on SOFS clusters, do the following procedures:

-**Add the following machine accounts to the backup operator groups and share permissions**:
+Add the following machine accounts to the backup operator groups and share permissions:

   - If protecting a highly available (HA) VM, provide the machine account name of the host cluster and cluster nodes, and DPM server.
   - If protecting a non-HA VM, provide the machine name of the Hyper-V host and the DPM server.